apuertac94/apuertac94.github.io/index.md

   <div style="flex: 1; min-width: 250px;">
     Welcome to my personal webpage.
 I am a PhD student in Economics at Universidad Carlos III de Madrid.
 I am an applied econometrician whose research focuses on intergenerational mobility, with a complementary interest in theoretical econometrics and broader applications in development economics.<br>
+    Currently, I am a visiting research student in the <a href="https://www.lse.ac.uk/international-inequalities">International Inequalities Institute</a> at the London School of Economics.

     <p><em>News</em></p>
     <ul>
       <li>I will be on the 2025/26 Job Market.</li>
-      <li>This fall, I am visiting the <a href="https://www.lse.ac.uk/international-inequalities">International Inequalities Institute</a> at the London School of Economics.</li>
       <li><a href="https://www.sciencedirect.com/science/article/pii/S0304387825000458">On the Effects of Wildfires on Poverty in Bolivia</a> is now <strong>published in Journal of Development Economics</strong>.
 </li>
       <li>Here Comes the Rain: Weather Shocks and Economic Outcomes in Ecuador is now <strong>R&R at World Development</strong>.</li>